-- We are the only film school that trains you one on one.
+- We are the film school alternative that trains you one on one.
 Imagine yourself on the set or a location shoot, seated next to a professional filmmaker/director/producer/editor/screenwriter, while you learn filmmaking with no other students in the room.
 This is a private learning experience.

 Some FREQUENTLY ASKED QUESTIONS

-1) It says that you have to be accepted by the mentor for entry into your program, don't you accept everyone?
+1) It says that you have to be accepted by the mentor for entry into your program.
+Don’t you accept everyone?

-7) But what if I want to check out another studio after the first one?
 Can I check out two or more studios that work with your school?

-10) Come on, this sounds too good to be true.
+Come on, this sounds too good to be true.
 Is it?